 The cunning Australian sprinter who etched his name in history with a single, breathtaking millisecond victory on the Champs-Élysées.

-Baden Cooke’s professional cycling career was defined by speed, savvy, and one legendary, razor-thin triumph.
-As a classics specialist and lead-out man with a ferocious finish, he thrived in the chaotic, high-stakes world of the sprint.
-His 2003 season became the stuff of legend.
-Riding for the FDJeux team, he entered the final stage of the Tour de France with the green points jersey within reach.
-In the maelstrom of the final dash in Paris, he and rival Robbie McEwen threw their bikes at the line in a photo finish so close it took minutes to decipher.
-Cooke was declared the winner of the stage and, by a single point, the winner of the green jersey—one of the most dramatic captures of the sprinter's classification in Tour history.
-His career, spanning over a decade, was marked by this combination of tactical intelligence and raw power, making him a respected and formidable presence in the peloton.
+Baden Cooke won the Tour de France green jersey by a single point in 2003, one of the most dramatic captures of the sprinter's classification in Tour history.
+As a classics specialist and lead-out man with a ferocious finish, he thrived in the chaotic world of the sprint.
+Riding for FDJeux, he entered the final stage in Paris with the points jersey within reach.
+In the final dash, he and rival Robbie McEwen threw their bikes at the line in a photo finish so close it took minutes to decipher.
+Cooke was declared the stage winner and, by a single point, the green jersey winner.
+His decade-long career combined tactical intelligence and raw power.

 1965–1980